zamm-dev/dev-notes/zamm-notes/api-calls-display.md

 ```

 Note that we make use of the `--color-hover` and the `EmptyPlaceholder` that we just refactored above.
 We also make use of the resize trick from the Chat component to size the message quote appropriately.
+We changed from `<table>` to `<div>` here in the course of experimenting with ways to get the columns to resize properly, although in the future we may want to change it back to a proper table layout.

+We eventually hardcode the `gap` style for the `.container` because the `--internal-spacing` variable isn't actually set anywhere in this component or its parents.

 We originally try refactoring the `src-svelte\src\routes\api-calls\[slug]\ApiCall.svelte` file to export the date format: